gregnz/stocks/NTNX.md

 That sounds a bit gobbledygook!
 The first service is disaster recovery, which I believe provisions resources in Google Cloud.
 You click a few buttons in Prism, and suddenly you have robust DR across multiple data-centers, regions etc. The fact that its Google Cloud under the covers is invisible to you.
 Sure, you could do the same thing yourself, but ... it would take a lot of work.

-I expect Nutanix to build out capabilities in Xi Cloud for those common use-cases that span public and private datacenters.
+I expect Nutanix to build out capabilities in Xi Cloud for those common use-cases that span public and private datacenters (security would be an obvious one, but am sure theres a bunch of others).

-IMO, Xi Cloud Services will be the most interesting part of their business going forward, as well as

 ## Numbers